stenioas/archinstall/configuration.md

 - Add commands, pacman packages, AUR packages and services to each module as needed.
 - Reference only the modules you want in `builderrc.yml` using the correct path (e.g. `de/hyprland`).

-### Advanced: Module Commands

-- Add any shell commands to the `commands` array in your module (e.g. enable services, update user dirs, setup dotfiles).

 ### How the Builder Works

 The builder system is responsible for merging all selected modules and generating the final lists of commands, packages and services to be executed, installed and enabled, respectively, during the post-installation process.
 It works as follows: